bandframework/Bfrescox/docs/contributing.rst

 Contributing
 ============
-We welcome anyone to assist in developing and maintaining Bfrescox packages.
+We welcome anyone to assist in developing and maintaining |bfrescox| packages.
 Before contributing, please read the following guidelines.
 We especially welcome contributions extending functionality for parsing different |frescox| output files.